loader image

 Can the same thing be done with 100% coconut fibre mats?
 (347.2)

-If the coconut fibre mats do not contain any prohibited materials, they can be used and left to degrade in place.
+If the coconut fibre mats are not washed, processed or buffered (to adjust pH) with prohibited materials, they can be used and left to degrade in place.
+See Coir (coconut fiber) Table 4.2.

 We use organic cookies to give you the best experience on our website by analyzing anonymized traffic.